w0nd3rl4nd/ICB0009-UF2-PR01-AliceAliagaMoreno/Exercise 1/Task 2/Readme.md

-# Exercise 1 - Task 1: Medical Consultancy
+# Exercise 1 - Task 2: Patients hold data
 This program simulates a more realistic patient management and attendance system.
 Patients are created with random but unique IDs and are assigned a random time of consultation.

 This provides a more erratic entry of patients and thus the system has been modified accordingly